raneeng/tp/docs/UserGuide.md

 ## Target User Profile

 NUS students who want to review their modules using flashcards.
+The user:

+- Has a need to create flashcards for their studies
+- Needs to be able to test themselves on flashcard content
+- Needs to be able to track how well they understand the modules they take
+- Can type fast
+- Prefers typing to mouse interactions
+- Is used to using CLI applications

 ## Value Propositions